 What drives content marketing strategy?
 Your customers.
 As a marketer or product manager, if the driving force in your strategy isn’t the customer, you’re dead in the water.

 So let’s talk about how to talk to your customers and make them a part of your content marketing strategy.
 I have three simple steps for doing this.
 Let’s dive into them.

 How to make your customers part of your content strategy

 What do they want to learn more about?
 What are their experience with your product or service?
 How could you improve your product?

-These questions can help you create content that addresses specific needs of your target audience while also giving them what they want from the relationship with your company — namely, relevant information that helps them make better decisions about their lives or businesses.
+These questions can help you create content that addresses the specific needs of your target audience while also giving them what they want from their relationship with your company — namely, relevant information that helps them make better decisions about their lives or businesses.

 If customers are going to spend time on your website or engaging with your brand on social media, they need to feel as though they’re getting something out of it.
 Use surveys and other tools to get insights into what they want most from their interactions with you.